vegaprotocol/specs/protocol/0028-GOVE-governance.md

 - The categorisation of parameters is liable to change and be added to as the protocol evolves.
 - As these are themselves network parameters, a set of parameters will control these parameters for the actions that update these parameters (including being self-referential), i.e. the parameter `Governance.UpdateNetwork.GovernanceProposalValidation.MinimumRequiredParticipation` would control the amount of voting participation needed to change these parameters.
 See the Network Parameters spec.

+## Batch Proposals

+A `BatchProposalSubmission` is a top-level proposal type (living at the same level in a `Transaction` object as a standard `ProposalSubmission` ) which allows grouping of several related changes into a single proposal, ensuring that all changes will pass or fail governance voting together.
+The batch proposal is a wrapper containing the same `reference` and `rationale` fields as a standard `ProposalSubmission` alongside a repeated list of `ProposalSubmission`s.

+Validation should be applied by the protocol when accepting such a transaction that all proposals within the batch are of the same category for the purposes of ensuring voting thresholds and minimum voting periods can be uniquely determined.
+Additionally, the closing time of each proposal's voting period must be identical to ensure that a single voting period can be run to determine the result of all.
+The enactment timestamp, however, should be customisable and can be different for each proposal within the batch.

+Once submitted, a single voting period should be run in which participants may place a single vote to approve/disapprove of the entire batch.
+It should not be possible to vote for components in the batch separately.
+If the batch fails to pass the vote, the entire batch should be discarded as with any other proposal.
+If the batch passes, each of the component proposals should be enacted at their enactment timestamp exactly as if each had been proposed and passed individually.
+The enactment order of two proposals in the batch with the same enactment timestamp does not need to be defined and should be considered indeterminate from a user's point-of-view.

 ## APIs

 The core should expose via core APIs: